RichardTuharsky/RichardTuharsky/README.md

 ### Hi there 👋
 My name is Richard and...

-♛ I love playing chess

-👨‍💻 I like to build software, it can be any
+👨‍💻 I like to turn real world problems into algorithms

 ⚡ Fun fact: I enjoy combine mathematics and programming